Smokey Grill BBQ

 Finish with a Glaze

-This smoked chicken breast recipe uses a hot sauce glaze containing brown sugar lime juice and yellowbird habanero hot sauce.
-You want it to be thicker than you want (think bourbon sauce) so that the sauce will not irritate the chicken with a brush.
-If you want to make your own take a look at spiced Mexican BBQ sauce or chipotle BBQ sauce.
+This smoked chicken breast recipe uses a hot sauce glaze containing brown sugar lime juice and Yellowbird habanero hot sauce.
+You want it to be thicker than you want (think bourbon sauce) so that the sauce will not completely drip off the chicken when you brush it on.
+If you want to make your own sauce, take a look at spiced Mexican BBQ sauce or chipotle BBQ sauce.

 The Best Smoked Chicken Breast Recipe: